BWibo/3dcitydb-mkdocs/docs/3dcitydb/index.md

   sub-objects and geometries.
 As an alternative, objects can only be marked as terminated, which leaves them in the database but sets their termination date timestamps accordingly.
   This realizes a simple but powerful historization / versioning mechanism.
-- [`citydb-tool`](../citydb-tool/index.md) for for importing and exporting CityGML datasets of any size, supporting both GML and CityJSON encodings.
+- [`citydb-tool`](../citydb-tool/index.md) for importing and exporting CityGML datasets of any size, supporting both GML and CityJSON encodings.
 It works with CityGML versions 3.0, 2.0, and 1.0, as well as CityJSON versions 2.0, 1.1, and 1.0.
 Additionally, it enables seamless on-the-fly upgrading and downgrading between different versions.